laboon/ebook/text/98_glossary_of_terms.md

 __Stakeholder__: Any person who has a direct interest in the successful completion, execution, or release of the system, such as customers, developers, and project managers.

-__UPOD__: An acronym for "UnderPromise, OverDeliver".
+__UPOD__: An acronym for "Under-Promise, Over-Deliver".
 Refers to the fact that you should promise less than you think you can deliver, but then endeavor to deliver more.

 __Testable Code__: Code which can be easily tested in an automated fashion at multiple levels of abstraction.